beauhaus/robot_companions/README.md

 ## Last day TODOS

-+ WCGW at footer on mobile
-+ port signup to retro signup
++ port signup to retro signup  √
-+ consider buttons with labels for states that appear upon region click
++ consider buttons with labels for states that appear upon region click √
-+ replace acronyms with full names of regions in "monitor"
++ replace acronyms with full names of regions in "monitor" --(rejected... went with other design)
-+ folder tree for each region
++ folder tree for each region √
-+ comment code for component nodes.
-Be short and to the point.
++ comment critical code.√
 + glitch animation on monitor? --Only if there's time...